 3. Stabilization (3-5 Weeks)

-The next stage it comes to is stabilization.
-At this stage, we don't need to shake it any more.
+The next stage we come to is stabilization.
+At this stage, we don't need to shake the bottle any more.
 Just let the bottle sit still with cap close.
 Alcohol fermentation needs no oxygen at this point.

 This eating period can last for about 3-5 weeks.
 When the microbes have consumed all of the sugar & salt inside, they will gradually die off.

 Alcohol (ethanol) is now starting to be created more.
-As more ethanol is being created, together with the alcohol tolerance of each yeast, they may also die off.
+As more ethanol is being created, together with the alcohol tolerance of each yeast, if alcohol level inside the mix passes the yeast tolerance, they may also die off.
+You may see a layer of yeast settles at the bottom of the bottle.
 The aroma is also slowly developed.
 What will be left for us is amazing wine and some bio-activators juiced out by the yeast.